choderalab/yank/docs/yamlpages/protocols.rst

 .. code-block:: yaml

 protocols:
   {UserDefinedProtocol}:
     {PhaseName1}:
       trailblazer_options:
         # Number of initial equilibration iterations performed in the first state before running the algorithm.
         n_equilibration_iterations: 1000
         # Whether the heavy atoms of the receptor are positionally restrained with a harmonic potential during the algorithm.
         constrain_receptor: false
         # Number of samples used to estimate the standard deviation of the potential between two states.
         n_samples_per_state: 100
         # The "distance" in potential standard deviation between two intermediate states up to 'threshold_tolerance'.
         std_potential_threshold: 0.5  # in kT
         threshold_tolerance: 0.05  # in kT
         # Whether to traverse the path in the forward (given by 'alchemical_path') or reversed direction.
         reversed_direction: true
         # A variable controlling the path if 'alchemical_path' contains mathematical expressions.
         function_variable_name: lambda

       alchemical_path:
+        # Deactivate electrostatic interactions before decoupling the Lennard-Jones potential.
         lambda_electrostatics: 2*(lambda - 0.5) * step(lambda - 0.5)
         lambda_sterics: step_hm(lambda - 0.5) + 2*lambda * step_hm(0.5 - lambda)
         lambda: [1.0, 0.0]

 It is possible to set some of the parameters of the algorithm performing the path discretization in the ``trailblazer_options`` tag.
 Moreover, instead of ``alchemical_path: auto`` you can express the alchemical variables